Emergency Information Placards

 Emergency information cards are located across campus in most corridors, classrooms, labs and other public venues.
 They are mounted to the walls in clear acrylic frames and consist of red and white cards, printed front and back with the following information: Emergency Evacuation Plan (by building/floor), Emergency Evacuation Procedures, Emergency Evacuation Plan Designated Evacuation Areas, Emergency Response Checklist, Emergency Levels, Emergency Medical Protocols.
 Please familiarize yourselves with the information on these cards and the evacuation routes for the locations on campus that you visit.

-A building should be evacuated immediately whenever the building fire alarm sounds or when instructed to do so over the public address system.
+A building should be evacuated immediately whenever notification is received personally, when the building fire alarm sounds, or when instructed to do so over the public address system.
 When notified to evacuate the building, walk quickly to the nearest marked exit and alert others to do the same.
 Be sure to close office and classroom doors before you leave.
-Faculty and staff are to notify students and visitors in their respective areas to assemble in the areas designated.
+Employees Are to notify students and visitors in their respective areas to assemble in designated areas outside and away from buildings.
 Once outside the building, report to the designated meeting area for your building.

 Accident and Medical Emergencies Procedure

-1. Call EMS immediately at 9-1-1 and then call Campus Police at 919-739-7050 or 7050 on a college to notify them of the situation, location, and nature of the accident or illness.
+- Should a medical emergency requiring more than basic first aid arise, the procedures posted on the red Emergency Medical Cards located throughout the campus, should be followed: Call EMS immediately at 9-1-1 and then call Campus Police at 919-739-7050 or 7050 on a college telephone to notify them of the situation, location, and nature of the accident or illness.
 Campus Police will escort the ambulance to the scene.

-a. you are absolutely certain about their condition; or
+- You are certain about their condition; or

 Campus “Lock Down”